Fevol/obsidian-criticmarkup/README.md

 What is currently implemented is highlighting of all markup and hiding of its syntax in Live Preview.

+The Live Preview implementation also demonstrates how to use the parser.

 ## What would need to be implemented

 - Sidebar view for all markup in the current file.